 In Danish, as in most languages, prepositions are indeclinable words and therefore always keep the same form.

-In this grammar guide, I have attempted to sort prepositions in three groups describing (abstract) placements, direction/channel of movement and relations between entities.
+In this grammar guide, I have attempted to sort prepositions into three groups describing (abstract) placements, direction/channel of movement, and relations between entities.
 This is not an official way of sorting prepositions and some might have different opinions towards the chosen method.

 The table below provides a list of the most common Danish prepositions which are used to describe placements.